 I feel more open-minded about other diets.
 I realize there are many reasons for being vegetarian/vegan, and they’re not all against eating meat for the same reasons.
 If someone were to ask me why I’m vegan right now, I feel I’d have to explain that I’m certainly not against eating meat, just the way most is produced, so they don’t get the wrong idea.

 More updates to come!

 There's so little structure to your work as a small business owner.
 Literally my only structured times are our two weekly meetings (coaches meeting and strategy meeting), plus weekly phone calls with clients.

 I've learned that I thrive with structure.
 CrossFit made me realize that.
 You show up to class and get coached.
-Methods to optimize your performance are well established.
+Methods to optimize your performance are mostly well established.
 There's a clear path forward.

 Owning a small business, you decide how to spend your entire day.
 Literally sitting on the couch all day and watching Netflix is an option.